romickid/kfsystem/README.md

 # project-kfsystem

-A CusomterSystem project finished in the second year of undergraduate.
+A CusomterSystem project like Baidu yeying finished in the second year of undergraduate.

 With<br>
 Django 1.11<br>